 - Mums who give birth later in life may live longer (according to recent studies)

 - Older mothers can often be financially more secure, having had more time to focus on their careers

 - Emotionally, women may feel more prepared and comfortable about having a baby in their 40s

 - Research shows that children born to mums who are older are taller, healthier and more educated

 If the thought of sleepless nights and changing nappies in your 40s or 50s has you quaking in fear, then here’s what you need to do to make sure no little ones decide to make a surprise entrance.

 - Use contraception – Until you’re sure you’ve stopped ovulating, you’ll need to keep using contraception.
-Having your tubes tied or your partner having a vasectomy are the safest bets (although still aren’t 100% fool proof); IUDs, the pill, and condoms are just some of the other options available.
+Having your tubes tied or your partner having a vasectomy are the safest bets (although still aren’t 100 percent foolproof); IUDs, the pill, and condoms are just some of the other options available.
 Chat to your doctor about which is best for you.

 Need some baby sleep advice?
 Our Parent School sleep experts can help.
 Click to find out more or book a one-on-one session.